MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/experimentation.md

 PlayFab’s **Experimentation** feature enables you to elevate the player experience by helping you identify the best strategies for your game via A/B experiment.
 It does so by helping you run multiple simultaneous trustworthy experiments with statistical analysis.

-You can compare different versions of game configurations, pricing models, and outreach mechanisms to determine which is better in bringing conversions.
-This enables you to make data-informed decisions in area like your game’s roll-out strategy or feature changes of the game, ensuring that every change produces positive results.
+You can compare different versions of game configurations, pricing models, and outreach mechanisms, determining the best variation for your titles goals (engagement, monetization, retention, etc.)

 ### Capabilities of PlayFab’s Experimentation